-There is no comprehensive or universal ban on nuclear weapons in international law, although in 1996 the International Court of Justice concluded that the use of nuclear weapons would be generally contrary to the principles and rules of international humanitarian law (IHL).
-The Court also concluded that States were under an obligation to pursue and conclude negotiations leading to nuclear disarmament.
+In 1996 the International Court of Justice concluded that the use of nuclear weapons would be generally contrary to the principles and rules of IHL.
+The Court also decided that States were under an obligation to pursue and conclude negotiations leading to nuclear disarmament.